-- The fall in the value of the Australian dollar against the major trading currencies led to price rises for a wide range of items. - Higher prices for base metals and ores accounted for approximately 50 per cent of the increase recorded this month.
+- The continuing fall in the value of the Australian dollar against the major trading currencies led to price rises for a wide range of items. - Higher prices for base metals, coal and petroleum products were the main contributors to this month's increase.